timmaurice/lovelace-blitzortung-lightning-card/README.md

 The card is composed of three main sections: **Compass/Radar**, **History Chart**, and **Map**.
 You can customize the order in which these sections appear.
 In the visual editor, a "Card Layout" section will appear if more than one section is enabled.
 Simply drag and drop the sections to reorder them to your preference.

 The default order is `compass_radar`, `history_chart`, and then `map`.

+### Always Show Full Card

+By default, the card collapses into a compact view (showing a "No strikes" message) when no lightning is detected within the configured `period` and `radius`.
+Enabling `always_show_full_card: true` forces the card to stay fully expanded at all times.
+This is useful for dashboards where you want a consistent layout.
+When no strikes are present:

+- The **Compass** remains visible but the pointer is hidden.
+- The **Radar** shows its grid and an animated scanning "sweep" line.
+- The **History Chart** and **Map** remain visible but empty.
+- Values like distance and azimuth are displayed as "N/A".

 ## How It Works